Accelerating Robotic Reinforcement Learning with Agent Guidance: Agent-guided Policy Search

 \subsubsection{Memory Module}

-To reduce system latency, an episodic memory module caches mappings between subgoals and spatial constraints, such as bounding boxes $\mathcal{C}_{\text{box}}$.
+To reduce system latency, an episodic memory module caches spatial constraints, such as bounding boxes $\mathcal{C}_{\text{box}}$.
 Before invoking the VLM, the system queries this memory; if a historical rollout was successful, the agent reuses the stored bounding box to avoid redundant VLM inference.